MicrosoftDocs/power-automate-docs/articles/desktop-flows/pad-architecture.md

 Azure Relay is a service that facilitates communication channels that are established entirely by making outgoing requests to the service.
 It achieves this functionality either by establishing a WebSocket connection or using HTTP long-polling, if necessary.

 > [!NOTE]
 > The Azure Relay and Power Automate cloud services are both cloud resources in Azure.
-You can find more information about Azure Relays here.
+You can find more information about Azure Relays in [What is Azure Relay](https://docs.microsoft.com/azure/azure-relay/relay-what-is-it).

-The details about this data flow are documented in gateway communication.
+The details about this data flow are documented in [Adjust communication settings](https://docs.microsoft.com/data-integration/gateway/service-gateway-communication).
 The firewall requirements for execution are exactly the same as the direct connectivity option, but a different service and user account will be making the outgoing requests.

 ## Other Power Automate Desktop outgoing web requests

-Power Automate Desktop makes some additional outgoing web requests at runtime, which are documented here.
+Power Automate Desktop makes some additional outgoing web requests at runtime, which are documented in [Desktop flows services required for runtime](https://docs.microsoft.com/power-automate/ip-address-configuration#desktop-flows-services-required-for-runtime).

 The CRL endpoints use HTTP over port 80 and are initiated by the **UIFlowService**.